viktorohmandev/viktorohmandev/README.md

 # Hello, I'm Viktor Öhman

-I am a developer with interest for AI.
+I am a developer who is interested in AI.
 I like to build practical solutions that makes everything easier.

 ## My projects right now